camayal/OnScreeM/README.md

 At the end pressing the key `Tab` it will report the range and outliners if there are any.

 Hotkeys:
-`Tab` -> Copy to the clipboard min, max and if possible min outlier and max outlier `Backspace` -> Remove from memory last measurement `Space` -> Minimize measurement area
+`Tab` -> Copy to the clipboard min, max and if possible min outlier and max outlier
+`Backspace` -> Remove from memory last measurement
+`Space` -> Minimize measurement area
 `Esc` -> Clean measuremnt area and restart scale.
 Useful to measure multiple photos with different scales.
-This do not clean measurements in the memory.
+This do not clean measurements in the memory